 The world is becoming increasingly complex.
 Organisations are responding—sometimes effectively, and sometimes less effectively—by deploying their own, increasingly complex FM solutions.
 Individuals, however, are going in the opposite direction.
 They’re doubling down on simpler tools in the face of complexity.
 And that’s okay.

-It is often the more complex solution that most meets the needs of organisations associated with facility management.
+It is often the more complex solution that most meet the needs of organisations associated with facility management.
 Individuals are different.
 They’re doing their work, day in and day out, and they prefer simple tools.
 Don’t try to compete with their spreadsheets.
 It’s not a fair fight.

 Two Answers to Increasing Complexity